2004 Democratic Party presidential primaries: Wesley Clark enters

 run.
 He also fueled speculation with a television interview in which he first declared himself a Democrat.

 On September 17, 2003, in Little Rock, Arkansas, Clark announced his intention to run in the presidential primary election for the Democratic Party nomination, becoming the tenth and last Democrat to do so (coming many months after the others): "My name is Wes Clark.
 I am from Little Rock, Arkansas, and I am here to announce that I intend to seek the presidency of the United States of America."
 He said, "We're going to run a campaign that will move this country forward, not back."

 His campaign focused on themes of leadership and patriotism; early campaign ads relied heavily on biography.
 His late start left him with relatively few detailed policy proposals.
 This weakness was apparent in his first few debates, although he soon presented a range of position papers, including a major tax-relief plan.
 Nevertheless, many Democrats flocked to his campaign.
-They were drawn by his military background, and saw such foreign policy credentials as a valuable asset in challenging George W. Bush post-September 11.
+They were drawn by his military background, and saw such foreign policy credentials as a valuable asset in challenging George W. Bush after the September 11 attacks.
 Advisors and supporters portrayed him as more electable than Howard Dean, who was still the front-runner for the party's nomination.
 Despite the burst of enthusiasm for Clark in late 2003, Dean maintained a strong lead in the polls for the latter half of the year.
 Clark won the Democratic Presidential Primary in Oklahoma, the only state carried by Clark in the primary election.

 Criticism of Clark began almost the moment he entered the race.
 Originally heralded as an antiwar general, he stumbled in the first few days of his candidacy.
 He was perceived as changing his answer on how he would have voted on the Iraq war resolution.
 His supporters argued that his perceived indecision was due to lack of experience with the media and their insistence on short "sound bite" answers.